 Trial and Arbitration Experience

-- Mike served as second-chair in a two-week bench trial concerning the valuation of a large industrial property in southern Minnesota.
+- Served as second-chair in a two-week bench trial concerning the valuation of a large industrial property in southern Minnesota.

-- Mike served as trial counsel in a two-day breach of contract and attorneys’ lien claims.
+- Served as trial counsel in a two-day breach of contract and attorneys’ lien claims.
 At the conclusion of the trial, the Court ruled in the client’s favor, awarding the plaintiff no damages.

-- Mike represented an agricultural producer in an arbitration arising out of breach of contract and tort claims.
+- Represented an agricultural producer in an arbitration arising out of breach of contract and tort claims.
 At the end of the arbitration, the arbitrator awarded the client all of his claimed damages.
 Mike successfully preserved the arbitration award after the other party moved to vacate.

 Business Litigation and Corporate Dispute Resolution

 - Representing Minnesota real estate development company in claim by alleged partner for percentage of partnership interest under de facto partnership.